AppsLab-KE/backend-everyshilling-Terraform/documentation.md

+# AIM: SETUP THE INFRASTRUCTURE USING TERRAFORM,then USING GITHUB ACTIONS FOR AUTOPROVISIONING.
-# Architectural Sample for the Docker swarm
+## Architectural Sample for the Docker swarm
 ![Docker swarm](templates/Capture1.JPG)

 Requirements: